-Race inequality both experienced by our employees within our workforce, within patients and healthcare professional’s interaction and by the patients using our services is an issue which we at MTW feel very strongly about solving.
-We take the Workforce Race Equality Standard very seriously and our Cultural and Ethnic Minorities Staff Network is doing amazing work.
+Race inequality experienced by our staff, in the interactions between patients and healthcare professionals and by patients using our services is an issue we feel strongly about solving.
+We take the Workforce Race Equality Standard seriously and our Cultural and Ethnic Minorities Staff Network is doing amazing work.

 The Workforce Race Equality Standard (WRES)

-The WRES was established in 2015 to improve inclusivity for NHS employees who are from black and minority ethnic (BAME) backgrounds and to make sure that they have equal access to career opportunities and receive fair treatment in the workplace.
-It is essentially an assessment of race equality within the NHS workforce and it requires NHS organisations to report against nine indicators of race equality using workforce indicators, staff survey results and board representation data:
+The WRES was established to improve inclusivity for NHS employees who are from black and minority ethnic (BAME) backgrounds and make sure that they have equal access to career opportunities and receive fair treatment in the workplace.
+It is essentially an assessment of race equality in the NHS workforce and requires organisations to report against nine indicators of race equality using workforce indicators, staff survey results and board representation data:

 2. Relative likelihood of staff being appointed from shortlisting across all posts